h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 or [NodiesDLB]).
 We are currently working on building out an SDK to allow for Gateways and applications to interact with the chain.
-All of this is under active development but seeing some of the issues with Morse (v1) being eliminated is actually amazing and I am so proud to be a part of it.
+All of this is under active development but seeing some of the issues with Morse (v1) being eliminated is actually amazing and I am really honoured to be a part of it.

-My main contribution to the Application<->Gateway interaction was (un)delegation.
+My main feature of the interactions between Applications and Gateways was (un)delegation.
 This allows for an application to delegate trust to a gateway such that the gateway can sign incoming requests from the application on its behalf.
-All of this works through the usage of [ring signatures][ring-go] 💍✍🏻 and the [`RingCache`][ring-cache] which handles the creation and naturally caching of rings on behalf of anyone who requires them, (applications and gateways for signing request and suppliers for verifying requests).
+All of this works through the usage of [ring signatures][ring-go] 💍✍🏻 and the [`RingCache`][ring-cache] which handles the creation and, obviously, caching of rings on behalf of anyone who requires them, (applications and gateways for signing request and suppliers for verifying requests).

 Cryptography has definitely stood out to me as being another area of interest, and I hope that *soon*™️ , I will be on the same level of knowledge and